Author’s Note: This post was originally published on May 14, 2018. It has been updated and reposted.

 1. Joy brings us into the present

 Thinking about happiness often takes us out of the moment.
-We think about past experiences, how much progress we’re making toward our goals, and our likelihood of future happiness or success.
+We think about past experiences, how much progress we’re making toward our goals, and our likelihood of future happiness.
 Joy, on the other hand, absorbs us in the present moment.
 It engages our senses, letting us tune out our worries about what might be wrong with our lives for a little while.
 Some research has shown that people tend to be happiest when their minds are focused on what’s happening in the present, and joy helps us do just this.

 2. Joy broadens our minds